Cool Water: Number 3 of the Top 100 Western Songs of All Time

 Along the Navajo Trail (1941)

 When the Starrett unit disbanded at the end of the 1941 season, the Pioneers - billed now as "Bob Nolan and the Sons of the Pioneers" - rejoined Rogers at Republic.
-That year they recorded "Cool Water" as the B side to "Drifting Along in the Tumbling Tumbleweed."
-It was .used in the film "Along the Navajo Trail" and peaked at number 25 on the music chart.
+That year, they recorded "Cool Water" as the B side of "Drifting Along in the Tumbling Tumbleweed."
+It was used in the film "Along the Navajo Trail" and peaked at number 25 on the music chart.

 Cool Water